-Bond refundings are most commonly used by state and local governments most frequently to achieve debt service savings on outstanding bonds.
+Bond refinancings or “refundings” are used by state and local governments most frequently to achieve debt service savings on outstanding bonds.
 Though less frequent, refunding bonds can also be issued to remove or revise burdensome bond covenants or to restructure debt service payments.

 Refunding bonds are characterized as either current refundings or advance refundings.
-A current refunding is one in which the outstanding (refunded) bonds are redeemed within 90 days from the date the refunding bonds are issued.
-In an advance refunding, the refunded bonds remain outstanding for a period of more than 90 days from the date the refunding bonds are issued.
-Under federal tax law in late 2017 eliminated the ability of governments to issue tax-exempt advance refunding only once over the life of the bonds.
-Issuers of taxable or tax credit bonds may be subject to different restrictions or tax law.
-However, the methodology and policies for determining when a refunding might be appropriate may be applied to all types of bonds.
+A current refunding is one in which the outstanding (refunded) bonds are redeemed within 90 days of the date the refunding bonds are issued.
+In an advance refunding, the refunded bonds are redeemed more than 90 days from the date the refunding bonds are issued.
+Changes to federal tax law in late 2017 eliminated the ability of governments to issue tax-exempt advance refunding bonds.
+Taxable advance refundings of tax-exempt or taxable bonds are still permitted.

-Governments should familiarize themselves with the terminology and market for bond refundings, using the resources section of this best practice, including supplementary material Refunding Bonds Terminology.
+Governments should familiarize themselves with the refunding terminology and market for bond refundings, using the resources section at the end of this best practice.

-The Government Finance Officers Association (GFOA) recommends that issuers include guidelines in their debt management policies that address when a refunding is permitted based on potential debt service savings or other criteria, preservation of future refunding flexibility when issuing any debt, formal refunding objectives, and monitoring of refunding opportunities on outstanding debt.
+The Government Finance Officers Association (GFOA) recommends that issuers include guidelines and criteria in their debt management policies that address when a refunding is permitted based on potential debt service savings or other criteria, preservation of future refunding flexibility when issuing any new money debt, and monitoring of refunding opportunities on outstanding debt.

 GFOA also recommends that when evaluating a refunding transaction, issuers should analyze their refunding objectives, the efficiency of any related escrow, and the unique aspects of executing the refunding transaction.

-Additionally, as is stated in other GFOA best practices, governments that don’t have dedicated debt management staff, expertise in analyzing refunding opportunities, or access to current bond market data should engage the services of a municipal advisor.
-Many unique refunding structures are presented to issuers, and the risks and benefits of each should be thoroughly reviewed with a municipal advisor before pursuing a refunding transaction.
+Additionally, as is stated throughout GFOA best practices, governments that don’t have dedicated debt management staff, expertise in analyzing refunding opportunities, or access to current bond market data should engage the services of a registered municipal advisor.
+Many unique refunding structures may be presented to issuers, and the risks and benefits of each should be thoroughly reviewed with a municipal advisor before pursuing a refunding transaction.

 - The optional redemption provision (call date and price).